the y2k bean-shaped jewelry revival is here

 The bean is less overtly feminine than the heart, a fluid shape all around.
 What could be a better symbol to celebrate cultural values of fluid creative expression?

-My edit of bean shaped finds below:
+My shoppable edit of bean shaped finds below: